oap-project/gazelle_plugin/oap-shuffle/remote-shuffle/README.md

 This is an essential part of enabling Spark on disaggregated compute and storage architecture.

+### Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) for more information.
+If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/`.

 ## Developer Guide
 ### Build and Deploy

-If you have completed all steps in installation guide,  you needn't do anything in this section.
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) for more information.
+If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), you can find compiled remote shuffle jars under `$HOME/miniconda2/envs/oapenv/oap_jars`.
+Then just skip this section and jump to [User Guide](#User-Guide).

-Build this module using the following command in oap-shuffle/remote-shuffle folder or download the pre-built ` oap-remote-shuffle-<version>-with-spark-<version>.jar ` from  [oap-0.9.0-bin-spark-3.0.0.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/oap-0.9.0-bin-spark-3.0.0.tar.gz) This file needs to be deployed on every compute node that runs Spark.
+Build this module using the following command in `OAP/oap-shuffle/remote-shuffle` folder.
+This file needs to be deployed on every compute node that runs Spark.
 Manually place it on all nodes or let resource manager do the work.

 ```
     mvn -DskipTests clean package